johnm-collab/wedding-ledger/wedding-app 2/README.md

   Artifact-specific plumbing (the self-republishing "quine" trick, the `downloads` capability) replaced by plain `fetch()` calls to the backend and a normal browser file download.
-- Login is two fixed accounts (you + your partner) set via environment variables — there's no public signup page and no third account can be created without you adding one.
+- Login is two fixed accounts (you + your partner) — there's no public signup page and no third account can be created without you adding one.
+  Passwords live in the database (not environment variables), so either of you can change your own password from the Profile tab, or reset it via a "Forgot password?" emailed link, without needing a redeploy.

 ## 1. Set up the database (Neon)